xlingumass/docs-md/csl_info.md

 #### Facilities and Equipment

-We pursue a 'converging operations' approach, studying the questions above from many different angles, with many distinct methodologies.
+We use multiple different methodologies in our research.
+We studying the questions above from many different angles, with many distinct methodologies.
 Common experimental techniques include:

 - Eye-tracking-while-reading (EyeLab: N442)
 - Self-paced reading (BehavLab: N447; Web-based)